oneops/oneops.github.io/user/design/add-a-variable.md

 The three areas to store variables are: Cloud, Global and Local.

-* Cloud variables are defined for a particular Cloud and referenced as $OO_CLOUD{vairable-name}
+* Cloud variables are defined for a particular Cloud and referenced as $OO_CLOUD{variable-name}
 * Global variables are those set in a particular Assembly.
 Such variables are available across all platforms in an Assembly.
-These can be referred as $OO_GLOBAL{vairable-name}
+These can be referred as $OO_GLOBAL{variable-name}
 * Local variables are those set in a particular Platform.
 The variable is available only to the components within the platform.
 Usage $OO_LOCAL{variable-name}

 At the time of deployment, these variables are substituted with the actual values.